Distributed graph problems through an automata-theoretic lens: Correctness of the classification of problems

 In the rest of this section, we design efficient algorithms for solving problems with flexible or mirror-flexible states.
 We present the algorithms first for the case of a cycle.
 The case of a path is then easy to solve: we can first label the path as if it was a cycle, remove the labels near the endpoints (up to distance $k$, where $k$ is bounded by the (mirror-)flexibility of a chosen (mirror-)flexible state plus the number of states in $\M_\Pi$), and fill constant-length path fragments near the endpoints by brute force.
 We refer to this process as \emph{fixing the ends}.

-\begin{theorem} Let $\Pi$ be an $\LCL$ problem on directed cyclepaths.
+\begin{theorem} Let $\Pi$ be an $\LCL$ problem on directed cycles or paths.
 Suppose $\M_\Pi$ has a loop.
 Then the round complexity $\Pi$ is $O(1)$. \end{theorem} \begin{proof} All edges can be labeled by a loop state.
 In a path we will then fix the ends. \end{proof}

 \begin{theorem} Let $\Pi$ be an $\LCL$ problem.
 Suppose $\M_\Pi$ has a mirror-flexible loop.
 Then the round complexity $\Pi$ is $O(1)$. \end{theorem} \begin{proof} Let $q$ be a mirror-flexible loop state of mirror-flexibility $k$.
 Let $K \ge k+2$ be an even constant.
 The first step is to construct a distance-$K$ orientation (Definition~\ref{def:orientation}); this can be done in $O(1)$ rounds.